SofaDefrost/SofaGym/README.md

 ### Adding New Environment

 It is possible to define new environments using SofaGym.
+Already existing SOFA scenes and newly created scenes can be modified to be used in SofaGym.
+A tutorial on how to create a new environment is available at [CartPole Tutorial](examples/tutorials/CartPole/CartPole_Tutorial.md).

 For this purpose different elements have to be created:
 - *NameEnv*: inherits from *AbstractEnv*.
 It allows to give the specificity of the environment like the action domain (discrete or continuous) and the configuration elements.
 - *NameScene*: allows to create the Sofa scene.
 It must have the classic createScene function and return a *root*.
 To improve performance it is possible to separate the visual and computational aspects of the scene using the *mode* parameter (*'visu'* or *'simu'*).
 It allows you to choose the elements in the viewer-related scene or in the client-related scene.
 We also integrate two Sofa.Core.Controller (rewardShaper and goalSetter) that allow to integrate goal and reward in the scene.
 - *NameToolbox*: allows to customize the environment.
 It defines the functions to retrieve the reward and the state of the environment as well as the command to apply to the system (link between the Gym action and the Sofa command).
 Note that we can define the Sofa.Core.Controller here.